Veeransh14/Transformer-From-Scratch/README.md

 ### Positional Encoding

 Since the Transformer does not use recurrent or LSTM layers, it needs a way to incorporate positional information about the tokens.
 This is done using a positional encoding layer, which adds a set of sinusoidal (sin and cos) functions to the input embeddings.
-The frequencies and phases of these functions encode the position of each token in the input sequence.
+The frequencies and phases of these functions encode the position of each token in the input sequence.This help the transformer to maintain the order in the positioning of the tokens.

 ### Encoder Layers